Jamie Oliver: Other media appearances

 Oliver has twice guest-hosted Channel 4's The Friday Night Project and has appeared twice in the "Star in a Reasonably-Priced Car" segment of BBC Two's Top Gear.
 In his first appearance he attempted to make a green salad in the back of his Volkswagen Microbus, which was fitted with a Porsche engine, while the Stig drove it around the Top Gear test track.

 Oliver is the second British celebrity chef (after Robert Irvine) to appear as a challenger on Iron Chef America, taking on Iron Chef Mario Batali in 2008 in a losing battle with cobia as the theme ingredient.

 Oliver was one of the judges in the Oprah's Big Give hosted by Oprah Winfrey in the United States in 2008.

 Oliver had an Australian tour in 2006, when he performed in Sydney and Melbourne.
-Following the entertaining format of his first live show, the 2006 Australian tour featuring special guests including mentor Gennaro Contaldo, and students from Fifteen London.
+Following the entertaining format of his first live show, the 2006 Australian tour featured special guests including mentor Gennaro Contaldo, and students from Fifteen London.
 He performed a new song written by Leigh Haggerwood called Fish Stew which Oliver cooked to and also drummed along to at the end of the show.
 The shows were featured in a one-off TV documentary called Jamie Oliver: Australian Diary.

 On 27 December 2022, Oliver was the guest editor on the Today Programme on BBC Radio 4.

+Oliver appeared as himself in the music video for Irish singer CMAT's single "The Jamie Oliver Petrol Station", which was released on 14 March 2026.